-An appraisal of the Refreshed Issues and Options document(1) was undertaken previously.
-A number of recommendations were made in an Initial SA Report(2) produced in April 2009 which indicated how the sustainability of the WCS could be increased in carrying forward its development from the Refreshed Issues and Options stage.
+Report(1) produced in April 2009 which indicated how the sustainability of the WCS could be increased in carrying forward its development from the Refreshed Issues and Options stage.
 A number of these recommendations have been followed by WCC, and the subsequent Emerging Preferred Options document incorporated the following as a result:

-- The Spatial Portrait included references to climate change mitigation and adaptation, quality of landscape, habitats and species of nature conservation importance and historic assets. - The Vision emphasised that most waste will be recycled and that waste management activities will be resource-efficient. - The Emerging Preferred Option document referred to the following strategies as being relevant to waste development: - Catchment Management Plans, - the Local Transport Plan, - the Air Quality Strategy for Herefordshire and Worcestershire, - AONB Management Plans and - the Worcestershire Biodiversity Action Plans. - Draft policy in the Emerging Preferred Options promotes energy efficiency.
+- The Spatial Portrait included references to climate change mitigation and adaptation, quality of landscape, habitats and species of nature conservation importance and historic assets. - The Vision emphasised that most waste will be recycled and that waste management activities will be resource-efficient. - The Emerging Preferred Option document referred to the following strategies as being relevant to waste development: - Catchment Management Plans, - o the Local Transport Plan, - o the Air Quality Strategy for Herefordshire and Worcestershire, - o AONB Management Plans and - o the Worcestershire Biodiversity Action Plans. - Draft policy in the Emerging Preferred Options promotes energy efficiency.